You Earned a Ticket!

 The best predictor of a student's success in college is his or her grade point average in high school...

-According to research from the College Board (the maker of the SAT) the best single predictor of a student's success in college is not his or her SAT score.
+According to research from the College Board (the maker of the SAT), the best single predictor of a student's success in college is not his or her SAT score.
 It's his or her grade point average in high school.
 The makers of the ACT exam agree, and so does independent research.

 So why not punt the test and rely on grades alone?
 Because the combination works even better.
 Colleges give significant weight to standardized test scores in admitting students because they help predict student success in college.

-Grade point averages and SAT/ACT test scores don't measure the same things.
+Grade point averages and SAT/ACT scores don't measure the same things.
 Some marvelous students are horrible test-takers.
 Some marvelous test-takers are horrible students.
 Succeeding on a test requires overcoming anxiety and distraction, and being able to quickly shift from one question to the next.
 Succeeding in a class requires an ability to apply oneself to deliver academic work.

 ...but the prediction is even better when combined with standardized test scores.

 Students can significantly improve their SAT/ACT scores with practice and help.
 Money makes a difference: Test-prep coaches can help them focus on questions they miss and understand the material more deeply.
-Psychiatrists can help them learn to manage their stress and anxiety.
+Psychiatrists can help them learn to manage their anxiety.
 It works, and families with money spend big bucks to give their kids every shot at success — a topic explored in depth by Paul Tough in his book The Years That Matter Most.

-SAT/ACT scores can have an influence on college access in ways that aren't obvious.
-In a self-sorting effect, some students who actually might be quite successful at a "stretch" college don't risk applying if they think their scores are too low, or that they can't afford the test.
+SAT/ACT scores can influence on college access in ways that aren't obvious.
+In a self-sorting effect, some students who might be quite successful at a "stretch" college don't risk applying if they think their scores are too low, or that they can't afford the test.
 By requiring the SAT or ACT as part of the application, colleges lose some applicants.
 Fee waivers are available for both the SAT and the ACT for students who qualify for free or reduced-priced meals.

 Because of the unequal impact these tests can have on college access, in 2020 the academic senate of the University of California convened a task force to study whether to get rid of them.
 To the surprise of many, the task force recommended keeping them.